 Finally, more people ride the bus in this neighborhood each day to get to work than 95.4% of U.S. neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Georgetown East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Georgetown East neighborhood buck this trend.
 29.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Georgetown East neighborhood is one of the most walkable neighborhoods in America.